Letter from the Chair

 Training

-The SkidCar system, which was implemented in 2001, has been very successful with over 21,700 police officers, fire fighters and employees trained to date.
-The Firearms Training System (FATS), which provides state of the art “decision making” training to our police officers, has trained more than 9,200 police officers from departments throughout the state.
+AMIC remains committed to providing cost-effective training options to our members.
+The SkidCar system, implemented in 2001, has been extraordinarily successful with over 23,600 police officers, fire fighters and employees trained to date.
+The Firearms Training System (FATS), which provides state of the art “decision making” training to our police officers, has trained more than 9,500 police officers from departments throughout the state.
+In 2015 AMIC began providing members access to online training solutions through LocalGovU.
+To date, members have taken more than 48,000 courses.

 Financials

-We have just completed 21 years with all services in-house.
-This improvement has allowed AMIC to increase its quality of services, while reducing expenses by more than $40,000,000 over the last 21 years.
+We have just completed our 23rd year with all services in-house.
+This improvement has allowed AMIC to increase its quality of services, while reducing expenses by more than $40,000,000 over the last 23 years.
 To put it simply, that is $40,000,000 you get to use to improve your city or town.
 AMIC continues to monitor its costs and is working hard to keep its expenses and your insurance costs down.

 Conclusion